William H. Bowen School of Law: Admissions

-From 2015 through 2019 the Bowen School of Law saw a 120% increase in applications due to its Admissions 360 Initiative which provides access to pre-law resources to traditionally underserved applicants.

 Campus

 The law school is located in downtown Little Rock and is the only law school in Arkansas's capital city.
 It is just minutes from Arkansas's largest law firms, corporations, state and federal courts, and the Arkansas State Capitol building.
-Other attractions include MacArthur Park, Arkansas Center for Fine Arts, Clinton School of Public Service, World Services for the Blind, Heifer International, museums, restaurants, bars, breweries, Little Rock River Market District, East Village District, Hillcrest Historic District, and the Clinton Presidential Library.
+Other attractions include MacArthur Park, Arkansas Museum of Fine Arts, Clinton School of Public Service, World Services for the Blind, museums, restaurants, bars, breweries, Little Rock River Market District, East Village District, Hillcrest Historic District, and the Clinton Presidential Library.